bqworks/slider-pro/README.md

 </div>
 ```

-The structure you see in the code above (i.e., slider-pro > sp-slides > sp-slide) as well as the class names used are required.
+The structure you see in the code above (slider-pro > sp-slides > sp-slide) as well as the class names used are required.

 If you add an image to the slide and you want it to behave like a background image you need to add the `sp-image` class to it.

-More about supported content (i.e., layers, html, video) in the following chapters.
+More about the supported content (i.e., layers, html, video) in the [Modules](docs/modules.md#modules) doc.

 ### 3. Instantiate the slider ###